sonnyit/java/_posts/2016-06-16-j-reference-types.md

 public class MainClass {
     public static void main(String[] args) {
-        A a = new A();    //Strong Reference - at this point, this object can't be garbage collected a = null;    //Now, object to which 'a' is pointing earlier is eligible for garbage collection.
+        A a = new A();  // Strong Reference - at this point, this object can't be garbage collected

+        a = null;  // Now, object to which 'a' is pointing earlier is eligible for garbage collection.
     }
 }
 ```